anacsanchez/Reddit-Search/README.md

 ## Reddit  Search

-A React app that connects to the Reddit API to display the newest search results based on user input.
+A web app that connects to the Reddit API to display the newest search results based on user input.

 ## Built with:
 * React - UI